gomena/gomena.github.io/index.md

 ### News/Highlights
 * Our work on [Sinkhorn EM algorithm](https://arxiv.org/abs/2006.16548) was selected for a spotlight presentation at the [Optimal Transport and Machine Learning Workshop at NeuRIPS](https://otml2021.github.io/) on 13th December, 2021
-* I am presenting my work on the Sinkhorn Algorithm in the [Seminar in Statistics at Colegio Carlo Alberto, Torino, Italy](https://www.carloalberto.org/events/category/seminars/seminars-in-statistics/?tribe-bar-date=2021-09-01) on 26th November, 2021
+* I am presenting my work on the Sinkhorn Algorithm in the [Seminar in Statistics at Collegio Carlo Alberto, Torino, Italy](https://www.carloalberto.org/events/category/seminars/seminars-in-statistics/?tribe-bar-date=2021-09-01) on 26th November, 2021
 * I am presenting my work on Entropic Optimal Tranport [in the Schrödinger Problem and Mean-field PDE Systems: Computational and Theoretical Advances](https://conferences.cirm-math.fr/2413.html).
 This conference will take place 15-19th November 2021, at CIRM, Marseille, France.
 * I am presenting my work on inference of stratified infection fatality rates [in the End-to-end Bayesian learning international conference](https://bayesatcirm.github.io/).
 This conference will take place 25-29th October 2021, at CIRM,  Marseille, France.
 * April 28th,2021 our work on the impact of COVID-19 in Santiago, Chile [has been published in Science](https://science.sciencemag.org/content/early/2021/04/26/science.abg5298).
 This is joint work with Pamela Martinez (co-first author), Ayesha Mahmud, Pablo Marquet, Caroline Buckee and Mauricio Santillana.